samanthacabrera/samanthacabrera/README.md

 This site showcases my work as a full-stack software engineer.

 ### [Learn Yoga Online](https://samanthacabrera.github.io/yoga-library/)
-A free, open-source yoga resource featuring the 100 most common yoga poses with descriptions, benefits, and cues, along with helpful articles on yoga techniques and mindfulness.
-Designed to make yoga accessible to all, this platform offers valuable tools for enhancing your practice.
+A free, open-source yoga resource featuring 50 foundational yoga poses with descriptions, benefits, and cues.
+It also includes articles on yoga techniques and mindfulness to support a well-rounded practice.

 ### [Calcalooza](https://samanthacabrera.github.io/conversion-calculator/)
 An open-source, responsive website offering a range of math calculators.
 This platform is designed to help teach early math concepts and provide valuable tools for young students.